 Lincoln Mark E expected specifications

-In April last year, Ford announced that it had canceled plans for a Lincoln electric vehicle that would use Rivian’s skateboard platform, citing the pandemic which made the company rethink its business strategy.
-However, that doesn’t mean plans for electric vehicles are scrapped.
+In April 2020, Ford announced that it had canceled plans for a Lincoln electric vehicle that would use Rivian’s skateboard platform, citing the pandemic which made the company rethink its business strategy.
+However, that doesn’t mean plans for electric vehicles no longer exist.

 Reports say that the Lincoln Mark E will ride on a modified version or an evolution of the Ford Mustang Mach-E’s RWD/AWD EV platform.
 In an announcement on June 16, 2021, Lincoln said that it plans to unveil its first global EV in 2022.
 The company revealed that it has four EVs in the pipeline, all based on a new RWD/AWD EV platform.